 On the flip side, branding insurance firms is often about prudence and calculation or risk vs. reward, with marketing communications focusing on a more negative approach of the numbers, the cost vs. return and the ‘what if?’ to encourage consumers to make the sensible, rational decision to take out a policy for peace of mind.

-Like Oscar, in the insurance sector, we’re starting to see this old world challenged by a new wave of branding.
-Insurance firms are taking a different approach by swapping ‘what if?’ scenarios with a more positive brand purpose.
+Like Oscar, in the insurance industry, we’re starting to see this old world challenged by a new wave of branding.
+Insurance brands are taking a different approach by swapping ‘what if?’ scenarios with a more positive brand purpose.

 Hiscox Business Insurance joins Vitality in this new wave of positive branding insurance firms approach.
 The business insurer has changed tact to hero their customers, not for their prudent policy purchases, but for their courage and conviction in starting their own small businesses and champions their bravery in taking that risk.